The Pink Phink: Academy Award

 The Pink Phink was the first Pink Panther animated short produced by DePatie–Freleng Enterprises and by winning the 1964 Academy Award for Animated Short Film, it marked the first time that a studio won an Academy Award with its first animated short.
-It is also both the only animated Pink Panther short and the only installment in the franchise to win the award.
+It is also both the only animated Pink Panther short and the only installment in the franchise to win the award, as well as the only time Freleng won an Academy Award in his career, despite directing many Looney Tunes shorts.